noahehall/theBookOfNoah/0current/languages/javascript/react.md

 - a complete react 18 cheetsheat
 - you should review EACH ACCESSIBILITY link in the links section in the link section below
+- on new releases always review the changelog (see link)
 - bookmark: https://reactjs.org/docs/code-splitting.html

 - todos/skipped